 To receive the signals from your R/C transmitter you will need a receiver.
 You will connect your receiver with your flight controller.
 If you buy a separate receiver and transmitter you have to bind them together to communicate with each other.

 Each transmitter and receiver have a GUID(Global Unique Identification Code) Code.
-This code will prevents your drone from interfering with other drones.
-However, I will recommend you to buy a already binded receiver and transmitter.
+This code will prevent your drone from interfering with other drones.
+However, I will recommend you to buy an already bound receiver and transmitter.
 It will save both of your effort and time.